KennethJAllen/turn-sequence/README.md

 ### Analysis

 The analysis can be re-created with the `analysis.py` script in the `turn_sequence` directory.
-An API key is not required to run it as the data is [Google Sheets](https://docs.google.com/spreadsheets/d/1-AbBNuG1uom7djGymecf2jKBZFztmmOv9t5yPM3L354/edit?gid=1705379481#gid=1705379481) is publically read-only.
+An API key is not required to run it as the data is [Google Sheets](https://docs.google.com/spreadsheets/d/1-AbBNuG1uom7djGymecf2jKBZFztmmOv9t5yPM3L354/edit?gid=1705379481#gid=1705379481) is publicly read-only.

 ### Re-create Google Sheets Database